Skip to content

 More Vehicle Recovery Resources

-If you have further questions on recovery straps and safe vehicle extraction, give Tim or anyone on our team a call at (866) 444-9990 or by emailing customerservice@uscargocontrol.com.
+If you have further questions on recovery straps and safe vehicle extraction, call our team at (866) 444-9990 or email customerservice@uscargocontrol.com.

 Back to blog